5 Ways to Make Your Home Safer for Your Sleeping Baby

 - After you install your alarms and buy your extinguishers, give your insurance company a call.
 They will give you a healthy discount on your bill for taking all these precautions.

 For more on baby sleep safety read Never, Ever Leave Your Baby on a Bed Alone and learn about SNOO Smart Sleeper.
-Not only is it the safest baby bed ever made, but it responds – all night long – to help stretch your baby's sleep, so everyone is better rested.
+Not only does its special swaddle secure to the bed to keep babies in a safe sleeping position, but it responds – all night long – to help stretch your baby's sleep, so everyone is better rested.